ddrake127/GAP-CAN/README.md

 ## Citations
 #### If you use the software presented in this repository, please cite as:

 *Devin Drake, Victor Cobilean, Harindra Mavikumbure, Morgan Stuart, Swagat Das, and Milos Manic.
-Gradient-Based Adversarial Attack on Transformer-Based CAN Bus Anomaly Detectors.
+GAP-CAN: Gradient-Based Adversarial Attack on Transformer-Based CAN Bus Anomaly Detectors.
 In ICPS 2025 – 8th IEEE International Conference on Industrial Cyber-Physical Systems, pages 1–7.
 IEEE, May 2025.*

 #### Furthermore, if you utilize the datasets from this repository, please cite them as well: